Brian Gant

-Brian Reginald Gant (born April 23, 1952) is a Canadian retired soccer player who spent nine seasons in the North American Soccer League and played fifteen games with the Canadian national team.
+Brian Reginald Gant (born April 23, 1952) is a Canadian retired soccer player who spent nine seasons in the North American Soccer League and played fifteen games with the Canada national team.

 Player

 Professional

 After playing college soccer at Simon Fraser University, Gant signed with the Vancouver Whitecaps of the North American Soccer League in 1974.
 After three seasons in Vancouver, he moved to the Portland Timbers in 1977.
 He remained with the Timbers until they folded in 1982, playing a total of six outdoor and two indoor seasons with them.

 International

 Gant made 17 combined international ("A" and "B") appearances for Canada from 1973 and 1981.
 He played in two cycles of FIFA World Cup Qualifiers.
 He also played for Canada in eight exhibition matches against club or select teams.

 Coach

 Since 1990, Gant has been a youth coach with F.C.
 Portland, a youth soccer club in Portland, Oregon.
 He also coached girls' high school soccer at Catlin Gabel School in Portland, and as such was named District 1 Coach of the Year for 2003.
 Gant led the Catlin Gabel Eagles to 13 state championships, 11 consecutively from 1994 to 2004.